SSW Web Pager

 Step 1 - Record Events

-which they want mailed.
-Once the desired page has loaded, the user
+want mailed.
+Once the desired page has loaded, the

 Figure: Click the Record button to start